-1202 Individual Membership Form

-- A. Annually, prior to their first competition, an eligible student must apply for membership on the official IHSA Individual Membership form, to indicate participation in Hunter Seat, Western, or both disciplines.
+- 1202 Individual Membership Form - A. Annually, prior to their first competition, an eligible student must apply for membership on the official IHSA Individual Membership form, to indicate participation in Hunter Seat, Western, or both disciplines.
 The application must be signed by that individual and must be filed with the President College of the Region.
-It must include an individual membership fee of \$45.00 for Hunter Seat or \$45.00 for Western, or \$65.00 if both disciplines are applied for at the same time, and must be received by the National Treasurer.
-See Rule 2302-C. Memberships are non-refundable. - B. Membership fees for both Hunter Seat and Combined memberships includes the fee to be an USHJA Collegiate member, a separate membership is not required. - C. Each Individual membership online application must contain the following statement to be signed electronically by the Individual member.
+It must include an individual membership fee of \$30.00 for Hunter Seat or Western, or \$40.00 if both disciplines are applied for at the same time, and must be received by the National Treasurer.
+See Rule 2302-C. - B. Annually, prior to their first competition, both Hunter Seat and Combined riders must be a USHJA member at least at the Collegiate level of membership.